slider

 • involve the Senior Attendance Officer if parents fail to support the school in ensuring the fullest possible attendance of their children (Attendance below 90%).

 By law, only the school can approve absence, not parents.
 The school need not accept a parental explanation for a child's absence if it doubts the explanation.
 If the school is satisfied that the circumstances are both genuine and exceptional, the absence may be authorised.
-Where parentally condoned and/or unjustified absence appears to be a problem, the school will involve the S.A.O. at the earliest opportunity.
+Where parentally condoned and/or unjustified absence appears to be a problem, the school will involve the S.A.O. at the earliest opportunity and issue sanctions in accordance with Milton Keynes policy.

 Excessive amounts of authorised absence can disrupt continuity of learning.
 The school will, therefore, watch for emerging patterns of authorised absence by individual children.